ADD CONDITION

 Description

-Sterile Water for Injection, USP is a sterile, nonpyrogenic, solute-free preparation of distilled water intended for parenteral use.
-It serves as a sterile solvent or diluent vehicle for drugs or solutions suitable for injection.
-The pH of Sterile Water for Injection is 5.5, with a permissible range of 5.0 to 7.0.
-This preparation contains no bacteriostat, antimicrobial agent, or added buffer and is designed exclusively for single-dose injection following admixture with an appropriate solute or solution.
-Any unused portion should be discarded when smaller amounts are utilized.
+Sterile Water for Injection, USP is a sterile, nonpyrogenic, solute-free preparation of distilled water intended for injection.
+It is chemically designated as H2O and has a pH of 5.5, with a range of 5.0 to 7.0.
+This preparation does not contain any bacteriostat, antimicrobial agent, or added buffer.

 Uses and Indications